-3580646 5.
-Performance assessment Appendix 1 (cont)
+5. Performance assessment

 The Trustee is satisfied, taking into account the external expertise available, that there are sufficient resources to support its investment responsibilities.
 The Trustee believes that it has sufficient expertise and appropriate training to carry out its role effectively.